Battle of Alba de Tormes: Results

 Del Parque ordered his army to retreat under cover of darkness.
 During the operation, a group of panicky horsemen caused a stampede in the marching columns and the three divisions that fought were badly scattered while other soldiers deserted.
-The Spanish suffered 3,000 killed, wounded, and captured, plus nine cannon, five colors, and most of their baggage train.
-The French suffered between 300 and 600 killed or wounded in the action, including General of Brigade Jean-Auguste Carrié de Boissy wounded.
+The Spanish suffered 3,000 killed, wounded, and captured, as well as the loss of nine cannon, five colors, and most of their baggage train.
+The French suffered between 300 and 600 killed or wounded in the action, including General of Brigade Jean-Auguste Carrié de Boissy, who was wounded.

 Del Parque established his winter headquarters at San Martín de Trevejo in the Sierra de Gata and began reassembling his troops.
 He had led 32,000 men at Alba de Tormes, but a month later could only gather 26,000 soldiers.
 This suggests that 3,000 men deserted the colors after the battle.
 Worse was to follow.
 In the desolate district where the army was quartered, the starving troops were sometimes forced to subsist on acorns.
 By mid-January, 9,000 died or were rendered unfit by hunger and illness.